regular030/Keyboard-Saturn/JOURNAL.md

   - matrix_scan_change is used without declaration, leading to an implicit function declaration error.
   - All warnings were treated as errors (-Werror flag), causing the build to fail on these issues.
 **Total time spent: 15h**

+# May 28: Created Palm Rest:
+- Created a palm rest on the keyboard
+- Added the 3mf file for the print
+- Added white matte PLA to the BOM
+**Total time spent: 2h**

 # May xx - xx: Firmware Pt2:
 - TODO: Create the UI for the OLED